 I have to admit I’m quite lucky with Baloo as he’s a pretty low-key sniffer.
 But some dog owners might definitely be wondering: Why on earth is my dog sniffing so much?

 Dogs absolutely love to sniff!
 Their nose is their most powerful organ, which is why they love to make good use of it.
 And who can blame them?
 If you could smell every single ingredient in a chocolate chip cookie, wouldn’t you want to sniff all day and night?

-However, if your walks only consist of 200 feet walking and the rest just being your dog sniffing and marking, it can get quite annoying!
+However, if your walks never go beyond the nearest corner because your dog is sniffing and marking like crazy, it can get quite annoying!

 In order to change that, it’s important to understand why your dog is sniffing so much, first.
 So, here’s the short answer:

 Dogs sniff for a number of different reasons.
-The most important one is because it’s mentally enriching and they can extract a lot of information from a smell.
-However, dogs might also sniff because they’re stressed, and they want to avoid a certain situation, or it can also be a sign that they’re overtired.
+The most important is that it’s mentally enriching, as they can extract a lot of information from a smell.
+However, dogs might also sniff because they’re stressed, because they want to avoid a certain situation, or because they’re overtired.